tbgloballimited/TBGL-website/content/services/design.md

 ---
 title: Design
-excerpt: 'We design based on region, clients needs, clients budget, nature of projects and environmental factors.'
+excerpt: 'We design the solar energy based on the load analysis and come up with the best system to perfectly fit into the load’s profile.'
 gallery:
   - '/img/design/design1.png'
   - '/img/design/design2.png'